forieux/qmm/docs/qmm.rst

    The ``operator`` argument for :class:`Criterion` and :class:`QuadCriterion` must be a callable that accept an ``array`` as input and return an array as output.
 However, the operator **can also return** a ``list`` of array (for data fusion for instance).
-In that case, all these array are internally vectorized and the data are therefor memory copied.
+In that case, all these arrays are internally vectorized and the data are therefore memory copied.

    If operator returns a list of array, the ``adjoint`` **must** accept a list of array also.
 Again, everything is vectorized and the `Criterion` and